-- CSSC's can refer families who do not require a statutory response; including closing Interventions with Parental Agreement (IPAs) to specialist family support services, with the family's prior consent.
-There may be situations that arise where a RIS may contact the CBIR directly to seek advice or facilitate a referral for a family. - The department has the legislative authority to make referrals of families to specialist family support services without necessarily obtaining their consent.
+- CSSC's can refer families where a child is not in need of protection.
+There may be situations that arise where a RIS may contact the FaCC directly to seek advice or facilitate a referral for a family. - The department has the legislative authority to make referrals of families to specialist family support services without necessarily obtaining their consent.